Pakrykaas/Study-Resources/Google CyberSecurity Certification /Network Incident Analysis /WireShark Incident Report.md

 ## Network Traffic Analysis - WireShark

+> In order to access the log, please refer to the links above.

 ### Part 1:

 **Identify the type of attack that may have caused this network interruption**